-"New year, new you!"
-This concept of a fresh start may be all too familiar at the start of the New Year, along with millions of others.
+"New year, new you!" is a fresh concept, and all too familiar at the start of the New Year.

-Embracing new challenges and goals is commendable to craft a healthier and happier new you!
-However, it is often foreseen to not have the resolution come next year, even if they are commonly shared.
+Embracing new challenges and goals is the first step to craft a healthier and happier new you.
+However, it's all too common for the resolution to be unheard of come next year.

 10 Most Common New Year's Resolutions